Frequently Asked Questions – Faith Communities

 The Institute for Welcoming Resources The Institute for Welcoming Resources is a project of the National Gay and Lesbian Task Force that creates resources, holds events and conferences, and helps to strengthen the welcoming church movement.
 The organization also offers trainings for faith based groups that would like to become more inclusive and developed ‘The Shower of Stoles’ collection to represent the lives of LGBT faith leaders from 32 faith traditions in six countries.

-The Transgender Faith and Action Network The TFAAN is a network that hosts conferences, workshops, and networking events to help trans people of faith and their allies create a more welcoming and inclusive culture in communities of faith.
-TFANN works in collaboration with The Freedom Center for Social Justice.
+The Freedom Center for Social Justice hosts conferences, workshops, and networking events to help LGBTQ+ people of faith and their allies create a more welcoming and inclusive culture in communities of faith.